iamhofo/HofoCaptcha/README.md

 //returns phrase in string
 ```

-If you're looking for a good way to ensure your website is safe against bots, I recommend using google recaptcha.
+If you're looking for a good way to ensure your website is safe against bots, I recommend using Google reCAPTCHA.

 I will keep updating this periodically.